tejasshah2k19/rest-api-for-frontend/README.md

 ###  NOTES ###
-If you get invalid user or invalid access error then,
+If you get invalid user or invalid access error then, You must need to add authToke in header for every request.

-you need To login before access this api , once you login into server you will get authToken to access the api.
+How can i get authToken ? you need To login (use authentication api from doc ) , once you login into server you will get authToken to access the api.

 In authentication api you will get authToke , you need to set this token in every request then only you can access api.